sifzerda/solitaire/README.md

   -       while (randomCells.length < 5) <----- change the 5

-## Steps to creating Minesweeper:
+## Steps to creating Solitaire:

-1. <u>'const Grid'</u>: Create 5 x 5 grid
-2. <u>'const generateInitialGrid'</u>: Give every cell a unique numerical id (in 5x5 from 1 - 25) displayed on each cell
-3. <u>'const handleClick'</u>: Make every cell an event listener/clickable
-4. <u>'const generateNewGrid'</u>: Make 3 random cells display 'X' instead of their numerical id (these will be the mines)
+1. <u>Initial dnd</u>: Create 4 boxes (initial card stockpile) which can be dragged and dropped into 4 bordered areas (the foundations)
+2. <u>'const initialCards'</u>: replace boxes with 52 cards of traditional playing deck, give each card id, rank and suit
+3. <u>Card stack CSS</u>: Make cards stack when dropped into Foundations
+4. <u>'const nextCard' + onClick={nextCard} </u>: Create button which cycles to next card in Card stock pile
+5. <u>Conflict between nextCard button and droppable StockPile:</u> Had to rework Stockpile into a one-card display on nextCard click, rather than a pre-formed pile.
+Now you click 'next card' and get one droppable card per click (rather than cycling through a pile)

+........up to here.........

-5. <u>'const updateAdjacentCells'</u>: Iterate through cell array again, check which # cell ids contain 'X's and attach an 'a' to cells that are X+1 or X-1 (e.g. if X is 15, then cells 14 and 16 will become 14a and 16a) these will be numerical 'proximity cells'
+7. <u>'const updateAdjacentCells'</u>: Iterate through cell array again, check which # cell ids contain 'X's and attach an 'a' to cells that are X+1 or X-1 (e.g. if X is 15, then cells 14 and 16 will become 14a and 16a) these will be numerical 'proximity cells'
+8.
    1. If cell is adjacent to two X/mines it will get two 'a's, i.e. 3 becomes 3aa
-6. <u>'const updateAdjacentCells'</u>: For diagonal proximity cells
+9.  <u>'const updateAdjacentCells'</u>: For diagonal proximity cells
    1. Create diagonal relations  between cells and modify cell id based on diagonal link:
    -   ↖️ ⬆️ ↗️
    -   ⬅️ 💣 ➡️
    -   ↙️ ⬇️ ↘️
    -   All above directional cells will get update of proximity values once mines are randomly inserted into grid
-7. <u>'const handleClick'</u>: check which cells hold 'X's (mines) and switch the X to a 💣 if clicked
+10. <u>'const handleClick'</u>: check which cells hold 'X's (mines) and switch the X to a 💣 if clicked
+11.
-8. <u>'const nonBombCells'</u>: Create a constant that holds all cells minus the X/mine cells
+12. <u>'const nonBombCells'</u>: Create a constant that holds all cells minus the X/mine cells
+13.
-9.  <u>' setTimeout ' </u>: create an alert one clicking a mine creating 'game over screen' and game restarts
+14. <u>' setTimeout ' </u>: create an alert one clicking a mine creating 'game over screen' and game restarts
+15.
-10. <u>'const handleClick'</u>: if one mine cell is clicked, all mine cells are revealed
+16. <u>'const handleClick'</u>: if one mine cell is clicked, all mine cells are revealed
-11. <u>'generateInitialGrid' [...] content: '' revealed: false:</u>cells blank and unclicked at game start, <u>newGrid[rowIndex][colIndex].revealed = true:</u> once clicked, cell reveals proximity value
+17. <u>'generateInitialGrid' [...] content: '' revealed: false:</u>cells blank and unclicked at game start, <u>newGrid[rowIndex][colIndex].revealed = true:</u> once clicked, cell reveals proximity value

 ## TO DO:

-- [x] Grid
+- [x] Create Foundation < /> area/boxes for cards to slot/stack into
-- [x] Event listening
+- [x] Create Stockpile < /> of free cards
+- [ ] Create Tableau < /> of 7 cols with incrementally more card rows
-- [x] Mines
+- [x] Drag n Drop mechanics between stockpile and foundation
-- [x] Proximity dynamic
-- [x] Remove Xs from mine cells
-- [x] Clicking a mine = game over
-- [x] Remove id visibility, switch to single number
-- [x] non value cells (currently blank) update with styling change when clicked
-- [x] blocks of non value cells get selected if one is
-- [x] CSS styling (bomb cell red, button depressed)
+- [ ] Drag n Drop mechanics between tableau and foundation
+- [ ] Drag n Drop mechanics between stockpile and tableau
+- [ ] Drag n Drop of entire tableau groups of cards between cols
+- [ ] Foundation logic: accept cards in sequential order (A -> K)
+- [ ]
+- [ ]
+- [ ] import card images
+- [ ] reshuffle stockpile button, basically restarts game
-- [ ] 3 difficulties, or difficulty options:
+- [ ] timer: restarts on game refresh
+- [ ] add points system via timer, no points gained but leadership board based on quickest win (least time)
+- [ ] Points system: add time to points so the less time, the more points you get, *** put this in minesweeper
-  - mimic actual game difficulty options
+- [ ] Handling upon: game win
-  - grid size
+- [ ] Handling upon: game loss, or no valid moves left that would allow game win
+- [ ] highscores comp
+- [ ] submit score/time if logged in
+- [ ] user profile page shows how many games user has won, and quickest (least time) wins
+- [ ] OPTIONAL: Some kind of animation upon winning game
-  - mine number
+- [ ]
-  - probably adjusted by user through radio switch (if 'easy' then render game with 6x6 and xx # bombs etc)
-- [x] right click applies flag, another removes flag
-- [x] win alert triggers when all cells (minus bomb cells) have been revealed

 # SOLITAIRE ♤ ♡ ♢ ♧